paul-hammant/tbd/content/continuous-integration/index.md

 tests (perhaps leveraging mocking at several levels) and packaging.
 There is no guarantee that a developer ran the build though before committing, though.
 The CI daemon fills that gap and verifies commits are good once they land in the trunk.
-Enterprises have either built a larger scaled capability around their CI technology so that it can keep up with the commits/pushes of the whole team, or by the batching of commits and using less computing poer to track and verify work.
+Enterprises have either built a larger scaled capability around their CI technology so that it can keep up with the commits/pushes of the whole team or by the batching of commits and using less computing power to track and verify work.

 ### Humans and daemons do the same build